School Bus Seat Belt

 The seat belt laws in California have also made it mandatory for school buses to have seat belts.
 Every school bus that is manufactured after July 1, 2005 and that carries more than 16 passengers should have safety belts.

-All other buses made after July 1, 2004, should have seat belts.
-A new law passed in 2018 has mandated that all school buses should have seat belts by 2035.
+California mandates seat belts on school buses manufactured after July 1, 2004.
+A law passed in 2018 requires all school buses to be equipped with seat belts by 2035.

 Florida